 To follow is a chapter on the Landscape/Seascape of this sector.
 This includes a market overview that gives an idea of structure and size of the sector.
 The sector is than described in terms of domains and serves as a presentation to what exactly the Fishery and Marine Sciences Data Analysis Sector is about and the respective activities/purposes.
 A special emphasis is given to the domains which may be of higher interest to EGI.

 Moreover, the chapter to follow, Stakeholder Analysis, identifies and characterizes the stakeholders with different dimensions, this to familiarize the reader with what type of data is managed and in which way.
 Additionally, the stakeholders are mapped in a data value chain; one for Fishery and other for Aquaculture.
-The chapter ends with section of the data flows in three chosen domains.
+The chapter ends with section on the data flows in three chosen domains.

 Furthermore, the next chapter, Survey Analysis, aims to give the reader other information directly collected from the various stakeholders in the domains of interest.
 This is done through the analysis of the distributed questionnaire and performed interviews with selected data managers.
 The chapter ends by describing a successful example of an initiative that has been serving this community for many years.